IgorCamposRatao/IgorCamposRatao/README.md

 - 📌 Currently living in São Paulo, SP
 - 📚 I love studiyng and learning new things
 -  In my free time i like to:
-• listen and play music
+• listen and play music 🎵 🎸
-• workout
+• workout 🏋️‍♂️
-• play board gameand videogames
+• play boardgames 🎲 and videogames 🎮
-• read books and comics
+• read books and comics 📖

 ##
 <div  align="center">